webix-hub/docs/data/desktop/event_handling.md

 ##Delayed Events

-The default value for responce on events is 500ms.
-With such events as **onMouseMove** and **onMouseOut** you can delay the responce on as such milliseconds as you like:
+The default value for response to events is 500ms.
+With such events as **onMouseMove** and **onMouseOut**, you can delay the server response for as much time (in milliseconds) as you need:

 ~~~js
 webix.ui({